Sexual abuse won't end if we don't stand with victims - editorial

 December saw a whirlwind of alleged sexual assault, abuse and fallout.

 The “prison pimping” affair, as it is now known, took Israel by storm.
 The report of guards pimping out female soldiers who served in Gilboa Prison to Palestinian security detainees initially came out in 2018 but was closed with barely an investigation.
-It came back in November after the Gilboa Prison escape and its consequent scrutiny.
-Police have now opened an investigation and a number of female guards have already come forward to give their accounts.
+It came back in November after the Gilboa Prison escape and its consequent investigation.
+The police have now opened a probe, and a number of female guards have already come forward.

 cnxps.cmd.push(function () { cnxps({ playerId: '36af7c51-0caf-4741-9824-2c941fc6c17b' }).render('4c4d856e0e6f4e3d808bbc1715e132f6'); });console.log("catid body is "+catID);if(catID==120){document.getElementsByClassName("divConnatix")[0].style.display ="none";var script = document.createElement('script'); script.src = 'https://player.anyclip.com/anyclip-widget/lre-widget/prod/v1/src/lre.js'; script.setAttribute('pubname','jpostcom'); script.setAttribute('widgetname','0011r00001lcD1i_12258'); document.getElementsByClassName('divAnyClip')[0].appendChild(script);}else if(catID!=69 && catID!=2){ document.getElementsByClassName("divConnatix")[0].style.display ="none"; var script = document.createElement('script'); script.src = 'https://static.vidazoo.com/basev/vwpt.js'; script.setAttribute('data-widget-id','60fd6becf6393400049e6535'); document.getElementsByClassName('divVidazoo')[0].appendChild(script); }

 Then there was Chaim Walder, the Israeli haredi (ultra-Orthodox) author of children’s books who was recently accused by dozens of young women of sexual abuse.
-In November, Haaretz published its now-famous expose, revealing that Walder had allegedly raped minors and young adults, all of whom he met in his line of work as a therapist and as a children’s author.
+Back in November, Haaretz published its now-famous expose, revealing that Walder had allegedly raped minors and young adults, all of whom he met in his line of work as a therapist and children’s author.

 A total of 22 people have since come forward to testify before a beit din (rabbinical court) about the sexual-assault allegations.
-On December 27, Walder was found dead near his son’s grave in what is a suspected suicide.
+On December 27, he was found dead near his son’s grave in a suspected suicide.

 Last March, a police investigation was officially launched, after an initial report opened a floodgate of abuse accusations against him from men, women and teenage boys and girls of all ages.